- Wolf Trap Opera’s (WTO) season includes three fully staged productions and a series of UNTRAPPED community partnership performances

 - Pricing varies by performance and seat location, and are subject to change.
 See individual performance listings online or the calendar below for prices.

 - Wolf Trap members have access to exclusive presales and may purchase tickets in advance of the general public.
-Memberships, which are tax-deductible, start at $80.
+Memberships start at $80 and are tax-deductible less the value of goods and services provided.
 For more information, visit wolftrap.org/membership.

 - Online at wolftrap.org